-Hearing and vision problems are also frequently encountered and are often thought of as natural signs of aging.
+Hearing and vision problems are often thought of as natural signs of aging.
 However, early detection and treatment can often prevent, postpone, or lessen some of the debilitating physical, social, and emotional effects that these impairments can have on the lives of older people.

-Furthermore, mental disorders represent a grave threat to the health and well-being of older adults.
-Older adults are disproportionately likely to die by suicide.
-Comprising only 13 percent of the U.S. population, individuals age 65 and over accounted for 18 percent of all suicide deaths in 2000.
-White men age 85 and older are especially vulnerable, with a suicide rate five times greater than that of the general population.
 Mental disorders can also negatively affect the ability of older people to recover from other health problems.
-Research has shown that people with depression are at greater risk of developing heart disease.
+Research has shown that people with depression are at greater risk of developing heart disease, for example.
 Furthermore, people with heart disease who are depressed have an increased risk of death after a heart attack compared with those who are not depressed.

 The occurrence of Alzheimer's disease (AD) is not a normal development in the aging process.
 AD is characterized by a gradual loss of memory, decline in the ability to perform routine tasks, disorientation, difficulty in learning, loss of language skills, impaired judgment, an inability to plan, and personality changes.
 Over time, these changes become so severe that they interfere with an individual's daily functioning, resulting eventually in death.
 While the disease can last from three to 20 years after the onset of symptoms, the average duration is eight years.